 Testing sound-triggered interrupts with the ATtiny85 built-in analog comparator

 Here’s a quick demo..

-The Analog Comparator is introduced in section 23 of the AVR datasheet:
+The Analog Comparator is introduced in section 16 of the ATtiny datasheet:

 The Analog Comparator compares the input values on the positive pin AIN0 and negative pin AIN1.
-When the voltage on the positive pin AIN0 is higher than the voltage on the negative pin AIN1, the Analog Comparator output, ACO, is set.
-The comparator’s output can be set to trigger the Timer/Counter1 Input Capture function.
-In addition, the comparator can trigger a separate interrupt, exclusive to the Analog Comparator.
+When the volt- age on the positive pin AIN0 is higher than the voltage on the negative pin AIN1, the Analog Comparator output, ACO, is set.
+The comparator can trigger a separate interrupt, exclusive to the Analog Comparator.
 The user can select Interrupt triggering on comparator output rise, fall or toggle.

 - disable multiplexed input to the comparator, so AIN1 is used as negative input